Raffaello/GetCleanData/README.md

 # Results

 The results are in the subdir `merged`.
+There is one version in `CSV` and one with `TAB` delimiter for both tidy dataset.